 About LaWanda Dickens ...

-LaWanda Dickens, a Brookhaven, Mississippi native, has 28-years of experience in higher education.
-She is a graduate of Jackson State University, where she received a Bachelor of Arts in English/Journalism and a Master of Arts in English.
+LaWanda Dickens, a Brookhaven, Mississippi native, is an English Instructor in the Department of English, Foreign Languages, and Speech Communication at Jackson State University.
+Dickens has 28-years of experience in higher education.
+She is a graduate of Jackson State, where she received a Bachelor of Arts in English/Journalism and a Master of Arts in English.
 She also attended Wayne State University in Detroit, Michigan, where she studied Composition and Rhetoric.
 Dickens has taught reading, writing, and literature courses in Mobile, AL; Tallahassee, FL; and Detroit, MI.
 Shortly after returning home to Mississippi in 2017, she began mentoring young people in her church and community in Brookhaven.
 She became instantly proud of the natural literary talents many of them displayed but was equally disappointed by the limited resources available to nurture their gifts.
 On that basis, she founded The Magnolia Literacy Project to empower young people -- not just in Brookhaven but across the state.

 For most of her career, she worked in the Detroit area, where she co-developed a service-learning program for writing students at Wayne State.
 In her WSU writing courses, her students mentored middle school children in Detroit Public Schools and conducted research projects on community-based learning.
 Dickens also co-developed and wrote the curriculum for writing courses offered in a summer bridge program with the Center for Multicultural Initiatives at Oakland University in Rochester, MI.
 This program was designed to prepare incoming freshmen for the demands of college.